Our Cuba story has been updated for 2020.

 Alexander took us to the FAC (Fabrica De Arte Cubano).
 If you are even a bit interested in art, you need to go to FAC!

 They are open from 8pm to 3am, Thursday to Sunday.
 It cost $2 CUC to get in and it is an amazing mix of abstract art, music, color, video and drinks!
 Get there early, as the lines can get long, I mean around the corner of the building LONG!

 Don't miss it!

 I wanted to add a small picture of the outside, so you could recognize it at night.
-Here is the website and they also have a Facebook page.
-Go Here.
+Here is the Facebook page link, from there you can go to their website, link: FAC.

 We stayed at FAC about an hour and half.
 We definitely could have stayed longer, but we had mentioned to Alexander that we wanted to hang out a bit with the "locals" and he suggested a dance club.